Skip links

 July 11, 2022

-The first science photos from the Webb Space Telescope (JWST) are released in an exciting NASA live broadcast, also featuring President Joe Biden.
+During an exciting NASA live broadcast, also featuring President Joe Biden, the first science photos from the Webb Space Telescope (JWST) were released.
 NASA’s James Webb Space Telescope has produced the deepest and sharpest infrared image of the distant universe to date.
 Known as the

 May 12, 2022